Skip to main content

 Graduate Scholarships and Financial Aid

-Thanks to the generosity of our alumni and benefactors, SLU is able to help make graduate school more attainable for many students.
-Every admitted student is automatically considered for scholarships and graduate research assistantships on the basis of their application.
+Thanks to the generosity of our alumni and benefactors, SLU can make graduate school more attainable for many students.
+Every admitted student is automatically considered for scholarships and graduate research assistantships based on their application.
 Explore some highlights below and visit your program of interest for more information on specific opportunities.

 Master of Public Health (M.P.H.)